 - 1.1.
-This policy has due regard to legislation including, but not limited to, the following: - UK General Data Protection Regulation (GDPR) 2021; - EU GDPR; - Data Protection Act 2018: - Freedom of Information Act 2000; - Limitation Act 1980 (as amended by the Limitation Amendment Act 1980). - 1.2.
-This policy also has due regard to the following guidance: - Information Records Management Society (IRMS) (2019) 'Information Management Toolkit for Schools': - DfE (2018) 'Data protection: a toolkit for schools'; - DfE (2018) 'Careers guidance and access for education and training providers'. - 1.3.
-This policy will be implemented in accordance with the following school policies and procedures: - Data Protection Policy; - Freedom of Information Policy; - Retention Log; - ICT Acceptable Use Policy.
+This policy has due regard to legislation including, but not limited to, the following: - UK General Data Protection Regulation (GDPR) 2021; - EU GDPR; - Data Protection Act 2018; - Freedom of Information Act 2000; - Limitation Act 1980 (as amended by the Limitation Amendment Act 1980). - 1.2.
+This policy also has due regard to the following guidance: - DfE (2023) 'Careers guidance and access for education and training providers' - ESFA (2022) 'Record keeping and retention information for academies and academy trusts' - Information Records Management Society (IRMS) (2019) 'Information Management Toolkit for Schools'; - IRMS (2019) 'Academies Toolkit' - DfE (2018) 'Data protection: a toolkit for schools'; - DfE (2018) 'Careers guidance and access for education and training providers'. - 1.3.
+This policy will be implemented in accordance with the following school policies and procedures: - Cyber Security Policy - Data Protection Policy; - Freedom of Information Policy; - Retention Log; - ICT Acceptable Use Policy.